koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 ---
 @title[GRASS GIS history 1]

-@snap[nort span-100]
+@snap[north span-100]
-<h2>Brief history about GRASS GIS</h2>
+<h2>GRASS GIS: Brief history</h2>
 @snapend

 @snap[south-west list-content-verbose span-100]
 @ul[](false)
 - GRASS GIS (Geographic Resources Analysis Support System), is a FOSS GIS software suite used for geospatial data management and analysis, image processing, graphics and maps production, spatial modeling, and visualization.
-- Used in academic and commercial settings around the world, as well as by many governmental agencies and environmental consulting companies.
+- Used in academic and commercial settings around the world, as well as by many governmental agencies and consulting companies.
 - Founding member of OSGeo.
 - Originally developed by the U.S. Army Construction Engineering Research Laboratories (USA-CERL, 1982-1995) as a tool for land management and environmental planning by the military.
 @ulend